 Drama is currently taught by two teachers.
-One full time HOD responsible for all A Level and GCSE teaching, and an NQT who teaches KS3.
-Occasionally the department is supported by English teachers were there is a timetabling difficulty.
+One full time HOD responsible for all A Level and GCSE teaching, and an ECT who teaches predominantly in KS3, but shadows some GCSE and A Level classes.

-Currently all students experience drama in Years 7 and 8, with one lesson per fortnight in year 7 and once per week in Year 8.
+Currently all students experience drama in Years 7 and 8, with one lesson per fortnight.
 They are taught in their form groups.
 The Drama curriculum supports the English curriculum at KS3, and pupils explore similarly themed topics or plays, depending upon what is being studied that term.
 In Year 9, drama becomes an option subject and there are currently five mixed groups that experience drama once a week.

 At KS4, the department follows the EDUQAS (WJEC) specification and there is currently one Year 10 class and two in Year 11.
 Students experience 5 lessons over a fortnightly cycle.
-The A Level Drama and Theatre AQA specification is followed at KS5 to allow for a greater range of groupings and opportunities.
+The A Level Drama and Theatre EDUQAS (WJEC) specification is followed at KS5 to aid continuity.

-This year, the department has staged an outstanding production of 'Chicago' as a joint production with music.
+This year, the department has staged an outstanding production of 'We Will Rock You' as a joint production with music and assisted the Year 13 pupils to produce a sixth form pantomime.
 Many theatre trips are planned throughout the year since this is an essential part of the specification for both KS4 and KS5, such as trips to Leicester Curve and the National Theatre and other smaller fringe theatre venues to provide a depth of experience.